Introduction

 Control v.
 Ownership

-In a nutshell, control is influence or authority over, while ownership is the state of having legal title, which means legal control of the status of something.
+In a nutshell, the traditional definition of control is influence or authority over, while ownership is defined as the state of having legal title, which means legal control of the status of something.
 Ownership might require a legal responsibility to provide some measure of control.
 Responsibility for outcomes might derive from exercising or failing to exercise proper control.
 Further examination of specific examples might be instructive, and might require a restatement of this short definition.
-Control is possible without ownership; multiple scenarios are possible, some of which are mentioned in this article.

 Pwned

 No discussion these days of the word ‘control’ in a software context would be complete without mentioning the word ‘pwned’.
 Pwned is a portmanteau of the words ‘power’ and ‘owned’ or ‘perfectly owned’.
 For video gamers, and increasingly in the trade press, the word means an opponent has been defeated, or ‘owned’.
-Note the conflation of the concepts of ownership, control and dominance.
-Listen to this short video to hear how the word is pronouced.
+Listen to this short video to hear how the word is pronounced.

 – From F-Secure, a company that provides enterprise-level security products.